Harris: Unpopular positions part of being attorney general

-Democratic presidential candidate Kamala Harris says positions she took as California's attorney general that are unpopular with some Democrats reflect her duty as the state's top law enforcement officer.
+Democratic presidential candidate Kamala Harris defended positions she took as California's attorney general that are unpopular with some Democrats, saying they reflected her duty as the state's top law enforcement officer.

-Harris defended her record Monday night during a CNN town hall-style event at Drake University in Des Moines, Iowa.
+During a CNN town hall-style event Monday night at Drake University, Harris was asked about prosecuting death penalty cases as well as legislation in California to require her office to investigate all police-related fatal shootings.

-Harris says she enforced the death penalty in California despite opposing the practice.
-Likewise, she says she chose not to take a public position in 2015 on legislation to require her office to investigate all police-related fatal shootings because her office would write the law and enforce it.
+Harris, who was attorney general from 2011 until she took office as a U.S. senator in 2017, said she enforced the death penalty despite opposing it.

-Harris was California's attorney general from 2011 to 2017, the year she took office as a U.S. senator.
+"It's a flawed system.
+It is applied unequally based on race and based on income," she said in answering student Riley Fink's question in the school's Sheslow Auditorium in Des Moines.

 Digital Access for only $0.99